Ella-Hoeppner/Quoot/README.md

                                     (apply range ~@range-args)
                                     ~y-values))
                             [[(str z y) [4 7] ["a" "b" "c"]] [(vector y z) [13 18] [2 -3 4 10 1]]
                              [(Math/pow y z) [100] (repeatedly rand)]]))]
       ...)
     ```
     This looks very similar to the first solution using a runtime call to `map`, but here the call to `map` evaluates at macroexpansion phase, and the resulting code at runtime is identical to what we started with, just like with the macro-based solution.
 And yet this approach avoids most of the issues of the macro solution, as the metaprogramming logic is expressed right where it's being used, there's no need to pick a name for a macro, and the use of the unbound `z` wouldn't be as confusing to someone looking at this code for the first time because it occurs inside an unquoted form, making it clear that some kind of metaprogramming shenanagins are going on.

     Unfortunately, in Clojure and other Lisps, this expression would only be valid if the entire let block was itself enclosed in a greater quasi-quoted form, otherwise the unquote operator is undefined.
 So this kind of elegant metaprogramming solution wouldn't be available most of the time.
 But why does it need to be that way?
-The intended semantics of what's going on in the above code block are perfectly clear regardless of whether or not it ocurrs inside a broader quoted form: the unquoted code should be evaluated at a stage before the non-unquoted code.
+The intended semantics of what's going on in the above code block are perfectly clear regardless of whether or not it ocurrs inside a broader quoted form: the unquoted code should be evaluated at a stage before, and then inlined into, the surrounding code.
 When used outside a quoted form, this simply means that it should happen before the interpreter even starts running the rest of the code, as with a macro invocation.

     Quoot simply reifies this straightforward extension of the unquote semantics, and lets you use unquotes at the top level as a way to signify that the code should be run a stage before normal evaluation.
 In fact, you can even use multiple nested unquotes at the top-level, to have multiple stages of pre-processing before the normal code is evaluated.
 * Radically extensible syntax via custom delimiters and prefixes.
   * By default quoot will have the delimiters `(...)` for lists, `[...]` for literal lists (i.e. lists that don't get treated as a function application), `{...}` for hashmaps, `#[...]` for ordered hashmaps, and `#{...}` for sets.
 However, you can also introduce arbitrary new delimiters in your own code, using the `(#delimiter opening closing tag)` special form.
   * For instance, `<` and `>` are normally treated as normal symbols that can be used as part of symbols.
 But if you were writing a DSL and wanted a delimiter that represented some special kind of form or data structure, you could declare `(#delimiter < > alligators)`.
 From then on, the parser would treat `<` and `>` as the opening and closing delimiters for a new type of form.
-Forms using these delimiters will be parsed as lists with the tag provided as their first element, e.g. a string like `<are scary!>` would be parsed as a list `(alligators are scary!)`.
+Forms using these delimiters will be parsed as lists with the provided tag as their first element, e.g. a string like `<are scary!>` would be parsed as a list `(alligators are scary!)`.
   * Similarly, `(#prefix prefix-marker tag)` can be used to introduce new unary prefix operators, like the quote and unquote operators `'` and `~`, such that forms marked with these prefixes expand to tagged lists.
-For instance, if you used `(#prefix @ dereference)`, then the string `@my-atom` will be parsed as `(dereference my-atom)`
+For instance, if you used `(#prefix @ dereference)`, then the string `@my-atom` will be parsed as `(dereference my-atom)`.
   * Both custom delimiters and custom prefixes can be limited to only apply in certain scopes, rather than to the entire proceeding file.
 For instance, if you have an embedded DSL and some function or operator `process-my-dsl` for processing quoted programs in that DSL, you will be able to denote that the custom delimiters and prefixes for that language only apply inside `(process-my-dsl ...)` forms, and elsewhere the parsing will be unaffected.
-  * Unfortunately, this capability might make static analaysis very difficult.
+  * Unfortunately, this capability might make static analaysis very difficult or impossible.
 * Integrable with other Rust libraries.
 It should be easy to make Quoot bindings for arbitrary Rust structs.
-This will provide a path for creating tools that allows Quoot to be more closely integrated with the runtimes of foreign-language programs that it constructs.
+This will provide a path for creating tools that allows Quoot to be more closely integrated with the runtimes of the foreign-language programs that it constructs.

 ## To Do:
 ### high priority
-* figure out how to make my psuedo-vau-calculus evaluation model work with higher-order functions
-  * Example issue: `((. reverse (| list 2)) 1)` should work fine and give `(1 2)`, but it instead gives `FunctionError("eval: can't use type Integer as a function")`
-    * This is because `reverse`, like all other functions, calls `eval` on it's arguments, which is fine when they're unevaluated literals or application expressions that evaluate to lists, but is wrong when it gets `(2 1)` from the application of `(| list 2)` to `1`
-      * this problem wasn't evident when I did tests like `((. - +) 1 2 3)` because despite the fact that `-` evaluates the number that it gets from the result of `+`, numbers just evaluate to themselves
-  * I think this would be an issue for pretty much all the other standadd higher-order functions too, e.g. in `(map reverse [[1 2]])`, `reverse` would recieve the value `(1 2)` and try to evaluate it, resulting in an error like the above `(. reverse ...)` example
-  * I guess the a language like Kernal that uses the real vau calculus can handle this because of the fact that all applicatives are just wrapped operatives, so you could implement e.g. `compose` such that it calls unwrap on all but it's last operand
-    * I feel like the whole wrap/unwrap might involve too much overhead or just be too abstract/annoying for my use case.
-Not super interested in doing absolutely everything that the vau calculus can do, would just be nice to have first-class macro-like values...
-    * but also having to call unwrap in those cases to make those kinds of things work feels like it kinda kills part of what would be so cool about this system...
-      * e.g. I don't like how in clojure you can't use `and` and `or` like functions, e.g. you can't do `(map and [true true] [true false])`, but I figured with this kind of evaluation model you could.
-But if `map` calls `unwrap` on it's first operand, as I assume it would have to in a language like Kernel, then you still couldn't do `(map and ...)` because `and` wouldn't be an applicative and couldn't be `unwrap`ed
-        * need to read more about Kernel, it might have a clever solution to this kind of thing
-  * a potential solution:
-    * Have built-in functions take in a bool - call it `wrapped` - that describes whether they should evaluate their arguments or not.
-When `wrapped = true`, functions behave as they do now, but when `wrapped = false`, they don't evaluate their arguments. `wrapped` would be true when functions are invoked normally as part of an expression being evaluated, but higher-order functions like `map` and `comp` could pass `false` for wrapped when necessary.
-      * This would allow things like `(map and [true true] [true false])` to work while maintaining short-circuiting - `and` with `wrapped = true` would still skip evaluation of it's latter arguments after one turns out to be `true`.
-So I guess this is pretty different from Kernel's `unwrap`.
-Same thing should work for other things that want short-circuiting/conditional evaluation like `or`, `if`, and `cond`
-    * need to spend some time thinking this through, especially as it relates to user-defined lambdas and operators...
-      * I guess lambdas could just always evaluate their operands when `wrapped = true` and never when `wrapped = false`, don't see any problems there...
-      * Would user-defined operations need to accept the `wrapped` argument?
-        * if they don't then I guess it would be impossible for a user to implement a composable short-circuiting operator like `and` from within the language, but I'm not sure if that restriction matters all that much, since they should be able to build up operators with more complex short-circuting behavior out of the built-in short-circuiting operators.
-      * Kernel can have nested `wrap`s on an operative, and this system definitely wouldn't allow for anything like that.
-Not sure if that would make us lose much practically speaking though?
+* finish adding `eval_args` argument to standard functions
 * 2-argument signature for range
 * implement list functions handling of lazy lists
   * functions to change:
-    * range, take, drop, rest, and concat, and cons should return lazy lists
+    * take, drop, rest, concat, and cons should return lazy lists iff their inputs are lazy
-    * cons should be able to accept a lazy as the second arg
     * last shouldn't clone when calling fully_realize
+  * add a `strict` function that fully realizes a lazy list, like clojure's `doall`
-* def
+* `def`
   * only usable as a top-level form
     * for now at least, could later try to let it be used as an alternate syntax for `let` that applies to anything after it in a block, like the HVM syntax
   * I think this will be one of the only operators that requires special logic?
-* eval function
+* `eval`
   * should optionally take an environment
     * guess I need to implement hashmaps first...
       * or just defer that case until later??
 * quoting
   * should basically just be an identity vau (i.e. doesn't eval it's arguments)
     * at least until we need to do unquoting
-* operator
+* `operator`
-  * like a vau/fexpr, i.e. doesn't necessarily evaluate it's
-* lambdas
+* `fn`
   * just an operator but it automatically evals it's arguments so it works like a lamba in a normal lisp
   * once this is done, translate my cljs kd-tree implementation to Quoot
     * run benchmarks for cljs, clj, and Quoot
 * think about whether there's a way to make a spread/unroll operator work
   * it's kinda like a macro but that applies to the parent form of where it's called... is there a way to fit this into the evaluation model?
 * more standard library functions:
-  * interleave (lazy)
+  * interleave (lazy iff args are lazy)
-  * map (lazy)
+  * map (always lazy)
-  * repeat (lazy)
+  * repeat (lazy when unbounded)
-  * iterate (lazy)
+  * iterate (always lazy)
-  * partition (lazy)
+  * partition (lazy iff args are lazy)
   * \>, \<, \>=, \<=
+  * and, or, not, xor
+    * should do the thing where these return the actual value, not the casted truth value
+  * if
   * drop-last, take-last
   * get-back
     * like nth but indexes go backwards from the end of the list